-The main difference between the OV-chipkaart and the old paper ticket is having to check in before your trip and check out after having reached your destination.
+With the OV-chip you have to check in before your trip and check out after having reached your destination.
 If you switch to another transportation company during your trip, you have to check out with the first company and check in with the new one.
 E.g. if you take a train to Amsterdam and a bus to the city center, do not forget to check out at the train station and check in in the bus.
 This is also applicable if you transfer from one train company to another.

 Please find more information about the system and how to use the OV-chipkaart at the following web pages:

 There are several ways to get to Groningen: you can rent a car, by taxi, take a train or the bus.
 Below shows the easiest way to get to Groningen from Schiphol (Amsterdam) or Bremen.